 Milk thistle, 450-1000 mg daily: It is paramount any patients on the azole antifungals listed above, except for nystatin and amphotericin, take milk thistle (silymarin) during that time, and continue it for a week after stopping.
 This helps the liver detoxify the antifungal medications.
 Do not take this during the three critical days.
+You should have a liver function test prior to taking any azole.

 Some patients need an antifungal regimen off and on to feel well.
 There is no rhyme or reason to this, but as long as you can take any of these medications off and on and feel better, you likely need them.
 Once you take them and feel no differently, there is likely no longer a need to continue them (except for fingernail or toenail fungus).

 If you take any antifungal medication for longer than 10 days, resistant yeast may develop.
 It's best to rotate them.
 Always take milk thistle with the azoles.
 Rarely, certain patients may require combinations of antifungal medications.

-Asthma, Eczema, ADHD, Autism
+Asthma, Eczema, ADHD, Autism and PANDAS